Emergency Dentist — Westminster, CO

 Extraction is never a service that our team will recommend lightly – preserving and protecting natural teeth is virtually always the best course of action.
 However, there are circumstances where removing one or more teeth may be what’s best for the patient’s health and wellbeing, such as:

-Dr. Bancroft will address every unique extraction case from a personalized angle, taking the time to ensure the patient feels comfortable and safe throughout the treatment process.
+Drs.
+Bancroft and Lim will address every unique extraction case from a personalized angle, taking the time to ensure the patient feels comfortable and safe throughout the treatment process.

 The sooner, the better.
 Receiving prompt care is especially important if one of your teeth got knocked out; if you get help within an hour or so, it might be possible for your emergency dentist to splint it back in place.
 In other situations, such as if you lost a filling, you may be able to practice self-care for a day or two before you visit your dentist.

-Some people find it beneficial to apply a topical pain reliever, like Anbesol gel, to the gums around a hurting tooth.
-You can also take over the counter pain medications and use ice to mitigate any swelling.
+Some people find it beneficial to apply a topical pain reliever to the gums around a hurting tooth.
+You can also take over-the-counter pain medications and use ice to mitigate any swelling.
 However, bear in mind that even if you can keep your pain level tolerable via your own efforts, you still need to see a dentist who can address the cause of your discomfort.